CazymIro/ESCAPE-THE-CITY/README.md

 ## 🎮 Description

 The city is dense, dark, and quiet—too quiet.

 You were never meant to stay.

-Somewhere above the noise, the smoke, and the stone,
+Somewhere above the noise, the smoke, and the stone, there’s silence.
-there’s silence.
 There’s sky.

-You stack your way upward—alone, as the city disappears below.
+You stack your way upward—alone, until the sky forgets the ground.

+Brick by brick, you build your escape.

 ---

 ## 🕹️ Controls

-- `↑` or `SPACE` — Jump
+- `↑` - Jump
-- `←` and `→` — Move left and right
+- `←` and `→` - Move left and right
+- or `SPACE` - Cheat
 - Climb carefully.
 Reach the top without falling… or cheating.

 ---